-Most room options at Bay Lake Tower at Disney’s Contemporary Resort (a Disney Vacation Club resort) are wonderful places for returning visitors to Walt Disney World to stay.
+Most (but not all) room options at Bay Lake Tower at Disney’s Contemporary Resort (a Disney Vacation Club resort) are wonderful places for returning visitors to Walt Disney World to stay.

 For typical first-time visitors, I don’t recommend the Disney Vacation Club resorts.
 That said, these “DVC” resorts can be a great choice for first time visitors with large families, needing extra sleeping spaces, or looking for a more comfortable place to stay.

-Among the Disney Vacation Club resorts, Bay Lake Tower ranks fourth overall for first-time visitors, but specifics vary by room type.
+Among the Disney Vacation Club resorts, Bay Lake Tower ranks sixth overall for first-time visitors, but specifics vary a lot by room type.

 THE DISNEY VACATION CLUB RESORTS